ewush956/Comp3612Assignment2/readme.md

 - **CSS**: For styling the application.
 - **JavaScript**: For adding interactivity and fetching data from APIs.
 - **Tailwind CSS**: For responsive design and utility-first CSS framework.
-- **YouTube IFrame API**: For embedding and controlling YouTube videos.

 ## API Endpoints